EricLarueMartin/MMCX_2DD-100P/README.md

 MMCX_2DD-100P_Even.zip and MMCX_2DD-100P_Odd.zip

 Uses MMCX connectors: MOLEX 0734150961
-The other connector is a double density 100 pin DSub connector: ITT Cannon 2DD-100P
+The other connector is a double density 100 pin DSub connector: ITT Cannon 2DD-100PF0 The pins for the connector are 031-9540-015

 Any MMCX plug can connector to the adapter, such as MOLEX 0734150970